konahart/Stranger-Things-SparkCore/_posts/2016-11-19-setup-instructions.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qskZZQ_09IM" frameborder="0" allowfullscreen></iframe>
 </div>

->If you haven't yet set up your Spark Core, it may be in [Listening Mode](https://docs.particle.io/guide/getting-started/modes/core/#listening-mode) (blinking blue) instead of [Connected Mode](https://docs.particle.io/guide/getting-started/modes/core/#connected) (breathing cyan).
+>If you have not yet set up your Spark Core, it may be in [Listening Mode](https://docs.particle.io/guide/getting-started/modes/core/#listening-mode) (blinking blue) instead of [Connected Mode](https://docs.particle.io/guide/getting-started/modes/core/#connected) (breathing cyan).

 ## Step 2: Set up Spark Core

 ### Set up your Core
-If you’re starting with a new Spark Core, I recommend checking out [Particle’s Getting Started Guide](https://docs.particle.io/guide/getting-started/start/core/).
+If you are starting with a new Spark Core, I recommend checking out [Particle's Getting Started Guide](https://docs.particle.io/guide/getting-started/start/core/).
 That will lead you through a few simple exercises, and get you familiar with the [Particle CLI](https://docs.particle.io/guide/getting-started/connect/core/) and [Web IDE](https://docs.particle.io/guide/getting-started/build/core/).

 > I had some trouble setting up using just the Particle App, so I ended up heavily preferring connecting via USB and using the Particle CLI.

 ### Set up the Stranger Lights App
-Once you're familiar with your Spark Core, you can set up a new Stranger Things Lights App by copy and pasting the code from *stranger-things.ino* into the Particle Web IDE.
+Once you are familiar with your Spark Core, you can set up a new Stranger Things Lights App by copy and pasting the code from *stranger-things.ino* into the Particle Web IDE.

 <div align="center">
 <img src="http://i.imgur.com/hG0PIVR.png" alt="Screenshot of Particle Build" width="700px" />